 Quality.
-The quality of a candidate's research is indicated by the significance of its contributions to a field, the novelty and relevance of the findings, the use of rigorous and/or innovative methodology, the potential to generate new directions for future research, and the translation of research to improve human health.
+The quality of a candidate's research is indicated by significance of its contributions to the field, use of rigorous and/or innovative methodology, novelty and relevance of the findings, and potential to generate new directions for future research.
+Programmatic research that advances theory/knowledge, integrates key ideas, and/or addresses issues of significance to a field will be judged as being more relevant to the department's discovery mission than research that makes relatively minor contributions to existing theory/knowledge, or is focused on relatively specialized issues.

-The quality of a candidate's research can be judged, indirectly, from the quality of the journals or other publication outlets in which it is reported.
+The quality of a candidate's research can also be judged, indirectly, from the quality of the journals or other publication outlets in which it is reported.
 A journal's quality is typically judged based on various indicators, none of which should be considered in isolation, such as a journal's impact factor, rejection rate, and ranking or reputation within the candidate's area of research.
 Journals that have only moderate rankings or rejection rates nonetheless may be judged as desirable outlets if they are the most appropriate journals for the candidate's research topic.